 One call or email does it all!
-Contact Mike Richardson at 859-420-2426 or email@example.com for more info on how you can get started in swing dancing!
+Contact Mike Richardson at 859-420-2426;or email: info at luv2swingdance dot com for more info on how you can get started in swing dancing!

-Note: while Lindy Hop and Balboa are our specialities, we are also very adept in many other forms of dance, to include Collegiate Shag, 1920’s Charleston and all the ballroom dances.
+Note: while Lindy Hop and Balboa are our specialties, we are also very adept in other forms of swing dance, to include Collegiate Shag and 1920’s Charleston.

-Some of the highlights of the past 13 years come to mind:
+Some of the highlights of the past 22 years that come to mind:

-o Collaborating with other organizations in Lexington/central Kentucky to bring high quality swing dance events to Lexington, i.e. Swingin’ on Short, Lexington’s annual street dance.
-The Hepcats have provided support for this event for the past 13 years.
+- Collaborating with other organizations in Lexington/central Kentucky to bring high quality swing dance events to Lexington, i.e. Swingin’ on Main, Lexington’s annual street dance.
+Mike & Mary have assisted with this event for the past 16 years.
 Mike is responsible for selecting the band that provides the music, and Mary is one of the judges for the dance contest.

-Once again, thank you for your support of Mike & Mary and the Hepcats, and hope to see you on the dance floor!
+Once again, thank you for your support of Mike & Mary and the Hepcats, and see you out on the dance floor!

 Mike & Mary

-We can confidently say that no dance organization in Lexington enjoys as much great music at it’s events as the Hepcats!
+We can confidently say that no dance organization enjoys as much great swing music at its events as the Hepcats!
 Mike Richardson is the DJ for many Hepcats events.
 He is a well known swing dance DJ, respected for his thorough knowledge of swing-era music, genres and styles.
 His love of swing dancing naturally meshed with his love of the great music of the swing-era.
 Mike has DJ’d at numerous local, regional and national level events in Louisville, Cincinnati, Columbus and Chicago.

 For DJ’d dances, Mike likes to play that great music that’s really fun for swing dancing for Lindy Hop and Balboa, to include Big Band, Jump Blues, etc… at a variety of tempos from his collection of over 11,000 swing-era songs!

-For live music venues, the Hepcats only collaborate with high quality musical groups that know how to, and like to play for, swing dancers, such as: the Kentucky Jazz Repertory Orchestra, the Univ. of Kentucky Jazz Ensemble, the Walnut Street Ragtime Ramblers, Keith Jones and the Makeshifts, Blair Carman and the Belleview Boys, Neon Swing X-perience, the Rally Cats, the Cigar Store Indians, to mention just a few.
+For live music venues, the Hepcats only collaborate with high quality musical groups that know how to, and like to play for, swing dancers, such as: the Kentucky Jazz Repertory Orchestra (KJRO), the Univ. of Kentucky Jazz Ensemble (UKJE), the Walnut Street Ramblers, Keith Jones and the Makeshifts, Blair Carman and the Belleview Boys, Neon Swing X-perience, the Rally Cats, the Cigar Store Indians, Terry Lee Ridley and the Million Dollar Band, to mention just a few.